Bill Paxton: Acting and filmmaking

 Among Paxton's earliest roles were as a mortuary assistant in Mortuary (1983), a minor role as a punk in The Terminator (1984), a minor role as a bartender in Streets of Fire, a supporting role as the lead protagonist's bullying older brother Chet Donnelly in John Hughes's Weird Science (1985), and Private William Hudson in Aliens (1986).

 He directed several short films, including the music video for Barnes & Barnes's novelty song "Fish Heads", which aired during Saturday Night Lives low-rated 1980–81 season and was in heavy rotation during the early days of Canadian music channel MuchMusic.
 He was cast in a music video for the 1982 Pat Benatar song "Shadows of the Night" in which he appeared as a Nazi radio officer.

-In 1981, Paxton worked in the movie Stripes as a soldier, in the bar scene with John Candy and Bill Murray.
+In 1981, Paxton played a soldier in the movie Stripes in the bar scene with John Candy and Bill Murray.

 He worked alongside Arnold Schwarzenegger in The Terminator (1984) and in Commando (1985), as well as in True Lies (1994), which reunited him with James Cameron.
 He reunited with Cameron on Aliens (1986).
 His performance in the latter film as Private Hudson earned him the Saturn Award for Best Supporting Actor.

 He also appeared in Weird Science (1985).
 In 1987, Paxton played the most psychotic of the vampires, Severen, in Kathryn Bigelow's critically acclaimed neo-Western horror film Near Dark.